-In one of the most recent nitrogen accidents, a wash rack worker died on the job earlier this year in Ohio.
+In the one of the most recent nitrogen accidents, a wash rack worker died on the job at a tank cleaning facility in Ohio in late March.
 Two people were injured in a nitrogen accident that occurred in August 2000.
-Exact figures on annual injuries and deaths due to nitrogen asphyxiation haven't been released.
+Exact figures on annual injuries and deaths due to nitrogen asphyxiation haven’t been released.
 However, statistics indicate that as many as 60% of deaths are would-be rescuers who enter a tank without taking appropriate precautions.

 Cliff Harvison, NTTC president, cautioned that all indications suggest that OSHA is very close to taking action.
 “Following the Ohio incident, an OSHA official indicated that the agency is ready to move,” he said.
 “We want to keep OSHA out of this if at all possible.
 If a federal regulation is required, we would prefer that it come from DOT (Department of Transportation).”

 Nitrogen, a component of the air we breathe, poses a serious threat because it is an odorless, tasteless gas that completely displaces oxygen.
-Nitrogen has a low heat-transfer capability and does not flow very fast.
-The result is that it tends to stay in a place in a cloud.
-A breeze higher than five miles per hour is required to make the cloud dissipate.
+Nitrogen has a low heat transfer capability, and does not flow very fast.
+The result is that is tends to stay in a place in a cloud.
+It takes a breeze higher than 5 mph to make the cloud dissipate.

-Characteristics, such as no odor or taste and the oxygen displacement capability, make nitrogen ideal for use as a blanketing gas to protect against contamination during the shipment of various chemicals and edibles.
-Even some plastic pellets are shipped with nitrogen blankets.
-Also, it is used to lower the flammability of some products.
+Characteristics, such as no odor or taste and the oxygen displacement capability, make it ideal as a blanketing gas to protect against contamination during the shipment of various chemicals and edibles.
+It’s used to lower the flammability of some products.